TamarDehan2005/ai-learning-platform/README.md

 | Database    | LocalDB (SQL Server)   | Lightweight local SQL database used for development (can also use SQLite)  |
 | ORM         | Entity Framework Core  | Object-relational mapper (ORM) for database access in the .NET backend     |

 ---

 ## 💡 Assumptions made during development

 - **C#** was chosen as the server side:
 Because it is a high-level language that leads to correct and structured thinking in system development.
 It allows for professional-level maintenance, high security, and clean code management.

 - **React** was chosen as the client side:
-Because it is a modern and flexible solution with advanced tools, a wide community, and great support for rapid development of user interfaces.
+Because it is a modern and flexible solution with advanced tools, a wide community,
+and great support for rapid development of user interfaces.

-- Use of a local database:
+- **Use of a local database**:
-Since the system was built for educational purposes and not as a commercial product, there was no requirement for an external database.
+Since the system was built for educational purposes and not as a commercial product,
+there was no requirement for an external database.
 A local solution provides a perfect solution in such projects.

 ---